Efficient nonlinear flame response modeling for propulsion thermoacoustic analysis using limited numerical data

 \subsection{Implementation details}

-The implementation is conducted on PyTorch \cite{paszke2019pytorch}.
-Datasets are obtained from the numerical simulation mentioned in Sec.\ref{sec:numerical-setting} and the signal type of training dataset uses a frequency-sweeping signal proposed in Sec.\ref{sec: type of training dataset}.
-During the training process, in the convolutional neural network layers and fully connected layers, we add BatchNorm \cite{ioffe2015batch} to calculate the mean and variance of each layer to adjust the data distribution at each layer.
-That can make training more stable and speed up the training process.
-As for the optimizer, we use the Adam optimizer \cite{kingma2014adam} with $\beta_{1}=0.9$, $\beta_{2}=0.999$, $\varepsilon=10^{-9}$, and weight decay is set to 0.01.
-The initial learning rate is $10^{-4}$, following PyTorch's MultiStepLR method to change the learning rate, milestones are set to [40,80,90], and gamma is set to 0.1.
-The configurations for our neural network model are set as shown in Table \ref{tabel}.
-The loss function uses MSE as shown in Eq.~\eqref{Eq: MSE}; $\hat{q}_{i}^{\prime}$ is the output value of the neural network, and $q_{i}^{\prime}$ is the result produced by numerical simulation.
+The implementation is conducted in PyTorch \cite{paszke2019pytorch}.
+The datasets are obtained from the numerical simulations described in Sec.~\ref{sec:numerical-setting}, and the training dataset uses the frequency-sweeping signals proposed in Sec.~\ref{sec:training-dataset-construction}.
+During training, BatchNorm \cite{ioffe2015batch} is added to the convolutional neural network and fully connected layers to estimate the mean and variance of each layer and adjust the data distribution.
+This operation stabilizes training and accelerates convergence.
+We use the Adam optimizer \cite{kingma2015adam} with $\beta_{1}=0.9$, $\beta_{2}=0.999$, $\varepsilon=10^{-9}$, and a weight decay of 0.01.
+The initial learning rate is $10^{-4}$ and is adjusted using PyTorch's MultiStepLR method, with milestones set to [40,80,90] and gamma set to 0.1.
+The neural-network configurations are listed in Supplementary Material Table 1.
+The loss function uses MSE, as shown in Eq.~\eqref{Eq: MSE}; $\hat{q}_{i}^{\prime}$ is the neural-network output, and $q_{i}^{\prime}$ is the numerical-simulation result.